prod-feng/lustre-zfs-centos7/README.md

 # lustre-zfs-centos7
 Install Lustre on CentOS 7, with backfstype of zfs

-The following lists the steps I used to install Lustre 2.8 on CentOS Linux release 7.2.1511 (Core).NO Guarrantee!
+The following lists the steps I used to install Lustre 2.8 and zfs-0.6.4.2 on CentOS Linux release 7.2.1511 (Core).I installed MDT and OST services on a single computer, my laptop, with USB drives as device.
+NO Guarrantee!

-After the whole installation process, the kernel is then upgraded to:
+After the whole installation process, the kernel should have been then upgraded to:
 >[root@new-host feng]# uname -a
 >Linux new-host 3.10.0-327.3.1.el7_lustre.x86_64 #1 SMP Thu Feb 18 10:53:23 PST 2016 x86_64 x86_64 x86_64 GNU/Linux